T-Sean

-Richard Mulenga (born August 10th, 1985) is a Zambian R&B, reggae and Dancehall artist.
+Richard Mulenga (born August 10, 1987), popularly known as T-Sean, is a Zambian Afropop & Dancehall artist.

 Career

 In 2010, T-Sean established himself as a reggae and dancehall artist.
 His first songs were "Wonder Why", which featured B1, and "Show Me Ya Swag" in which featured Macky 2, Cactus and T-Bwoy.

 This was the beginning of his musical collaborations with the dancehall artist T-Bwoy.

 He wrote and performed songs that received major radio airplay and in 2011, he was nominated for a Born and Bred Award, for his song "Sinizaibala".